Efficient Temporal Pattern Mining in Big Time Series Using Mutual Information -- Full Version: Related work

 \section{Related work}

 \textit{Temporal pattern mining:} Compared to sequential pattern mining, TPM is rather a new research area.
 One of the first papers in this area is \cite{kam2000discovering} from Kam et al. that uses a hierarchical representation to manage temporal relations, and based on that mines temporal patterns.
 However, the approach in \cite{kam2000discovering} suffers from \textit{ambiguity} when presenting temporal relations.
-More specifically, using the representation in \cite{kam2000discovering}, it is possible to have two temporal patterns that involve the same set of temporal events, for example, (((a overlaps b) before c) overlaps d), and ((a overlaps b) before (c contains d)) \cite{wu2007mining}.
-Thus, the same set of events can be mapped to different temporal patterns that are semantically different.
-Our HTPGM avoids this ambiguity by defining a temporal pattern as a set of pair-wise temporal relations between two events.
 In \cite{wu2007mining}, Wu et al. develop TPrefix to mine temporal patterns from non-ambiguous temporal relations.
 However, TPrefix has several inherent limitations: it scans the database repeatedly, and the algorithm does not employ any pruning strategies to reduce the search space.
 In \cite{moskovitch2015fast}, Moskovitch et al. design a TPM algorithm using the transitivity property of temporal relations.
 They use this property to generate candidates by inferring new relations between events.
 In comparison, our HTPGM uses the transitivity property for effective pruning.
 In \cite{batal2012mining}, Iyad et al. propose a TPM framework to detect events in time series.
 However, their focus is to find irregularities in the data.
 In \cite{wang2020mining}, Wang et al. propose a temporal pattern mining algorithm HUTPMiner to mine high-utility patterns.
 Different from our HTPGM which uses \textit{support} and \textit{confidence} to measure the frequency of patterns, HUTPMiner uses \textit{utility} to measure the importance or profit of an event/ pattern, thereby addresses an orthogonal problem.
 In \cite{sharma2018stipa}, Amit et al. propose STIPA which uses a Hoeppner matrix representation to compress temporal patterns for memory savings.
 However, STIPA does not use any pruning/ optimization strategies and thus, despite the efficient use of memory, it cannot scale to large datasets, unlike our HTPGM.
 Other work \cite{batal2013temporal}, \cite{campbell2020temporal} proposes TPM algorithms to classify health record data.
 However, these methods are very domain-specific, thus cannot generalize to other domains.